mwiget/f5xc-k0s-lab/README.md

 - Copy terraform.tfvars.example to terraform.tfvars and set the AWS, F5 XC and ssh credentials etc.
 - Set the desired regions and number of sites per region in main.tf

-Then run Terraform as usual
+Then run Terraform as usual.
+Terraform manifest takes care of creating the AWS VPC, Subnet and IGW plus site token, namespace, site registration, virtual site, site mesh group and application LB and origin pool for the nginx webserver in the workload VM.

 ```
 terraform plan